3 things you can change about your G-Cloud listing

 This is the front-end text that displays on a supplier’s listing on the Digital Marketplace.
 It gives a concise and valuable overview of the product or service.
 Suppliers are able to update this information or edit it to make it more reflective of what they provide.
 So, if the listing is not appearing in relevant results, or there are updates to the product or service, suppliers can amend it.

-Again, this makes up a large part of the front-end G-Cloud listing.
-It details the key aspects of the solution, as well as what it can deliver for buyers.
+Also on this front is the service’s Features & Benefits.
+These detail the key aspects of the solution, as well as what it can deliver for buyers.
 In short, they’re bulleted lists and they are also searchable by buyers on the Digital Marketplace.
+They’re quick, easy go-tos for the Buyer to see what it offers.

 Suppliers can amend these during the G-Cloud iteration’s lifetime.
 As above however, editing these can’t make material changes to the listing.
 Changes can only be justified if they update or amend the listed service or product.